-A Family Unit Study for Morning Baskets and More
+A Family-Style Unit Study for Morning Time and More

 These activities are a part of a series of posts about Astronomy and Astronauts.
 This moon and stars unit study is for a family-style morning basket time.
 Each weekly theme has activities for Primary (preschool to 2nd grade), Intermediate (3rd to 5th grade), and Secondary (6th grade and up).
 There are four weekly themes for this Astronomy and Astronauts unit study: